kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - Unfortunately merging the PR automatically closes the PR

-- The problem is that once the reviewers get to that PR and adds comments, emails are sent, but GitHub doesn't track the PR as open
+- The problem is that once the reviewers get to that PR and add comments, emails are sent, but GitHub doesn't track the PR as open
   - The comments are there but not "resolved"
   - One needs to go to the PR page, e.g.,